Who We Are

 Some board members provide contact information below.
 For general inquiries and to reach executive board members and others via an email form, please see the Contact Us section.
 If you are a member of the news media, please see CREW media contacts and other resources in the News and Media section.

-- President: John Schelling, Washington Emergency Management Division
+- Past President: John Schelling, Washington Emergency Management Division

 - John is the Earthquake/Tsunami Program Manager for Washington State Emergency Management.
 He is responsible for managing the seismic and natural hazard safety efforts in the state through the earthquake, tsunami, and volcano programs.